 Selects the Racket version to use for the target machine.

-The default version is based on the Racket version used to run raco cross, but if that version has a fourth .-separated component, then it is dropped, and a third component is dropped if it is 0.
+If --workspace is specified and the workspace directory exists already, the default version is the workspace’s version.
+Otherwise, the default version is based on the Racket version used to run raco cross, but if that version has a fourth .-separated component, then it is dropped, and a third component is dropped if it is 0.

 The version current might be useful with a snapshot download site, but only with a fresh workspace directory each time the snapshot site’s current build changes.
+See also Snapshots and raco cross.

 Specifies that the target platform runs natively on the current machine, so cross-compilation mode is not needed.

-Native mode is inferred when the target platform is the same as the target platform.
+Native mode is inferred when the target platform is the same as the host platform.
 Otherwise, the --native setting is recorded when the distribution for the target configuration is installed into the workspace, so it needs to be specified only the first time the target is selected.

 --vm ‹variant› —